LogtalkDotOrg/logtalk3/QUICK_START.md

 You may now try some of the provided examples:

 1. Open the `examples` sub-directory.
-There you find several sub-directories with ready to run examples and a `NOTES.txt` file containing general instructions and a brief description of each example.
+There you find several sub-directories with ready to run examples and a `NOTES.md` file containing general instructions and a brief description of each example.
 Select and open one of the examples sub-directory.

-2. Read the example `NOTES.txt` file for a description of the example.
+2. Read the example `NOTES.md` file for a description of the example.

 3. Open the `SCRIPT.txt` file for instructions on how to load the example and for sample queries that you may try by copying-and-pasting them to